tomerfiliba-org/rpyc/docs/docs/advanced-debugging.rst

     Title,        Type,   Fields,     Field Occurrence
     Stream Index, Custom, tcp.stream, 0

 The stream index column makes it easier to decide which TCP stream to follow.
-It may be helpful to follow the relevant TCP streams and print them into PDFs with descriptive names.
-Hopefully, the end result is helpful.
+Following a TCP provides a more human readable overview of requests and replies that can be printed as a PDF.

 .. figure:: _static/advanced-debugging-chained-connection-w-wireshark.png